EPPlusSoftware/EPPlus/docs/articles/breakingchanges.md

 `ExcelScatterChartSerie`, `ExcelLineChartSerie` och `ExcelRadarChartSerie` has changed the datatype of the `Marker` Property from the enum `eMarkerStyle` to a new `Marker` class.
 The old `Marker` property can be set via the new class `Marker.Style` ExcelChart has been changed to an abstract class from Version 5.2.
 Standard charts has a new implementation class called ExcelChartStandard.
 The new Extended charts uses the ExcelChartEx class.
+A chart that reference within its own worksheet will now change the worksheet in the series addresses for any copy made with the Worksheets.Add method

 ### Formula parser
 Handling of circular references has been redesigned to better reflect Excel.